develop-me/bootcamp--week-03--programming-fundamentals/exercises/01-fundamentals/02-conditionals-loops/README.md

 ## Exercises

-For each challenge create a new `.js` file.
+For each exercise create a new `.js` file.
 Then run `node filename.js` to see if it's worked.

 1) Write some code that lists the numbers from 1 to 100 using a `for` loop